agathevld/R_Homework2/README.md

 # Homework 2

-This project is an introduction to git/github and version controle.
+This project is an introduction to git/github and version control.